Undocumented

 • Maintain a primary residence in Washington State for at least 12 consecutive months immediately before your first term at the college determining residency.

-If you meet the above requirements, then YES!
-You qualify for in-state tuition under SB 5194!
+If you meet the above requirements, then YES, you qualify for in-state tuition under RCW 28B.15.012 (2)(e)

-I'm eligible!
+I'm eligible.
 What do I do now?

 After you fill out the admission application for the college, you may be asked to complete the Washington Higher Education Residency AffidavitNote: If you are still in high school, you will need to wait until you graduate in order to turn the affidavit in.